Manaslu Base Camp Trek Itinerary

 Day 14: Trek from Tilije to Chyamche [1430m]: 6 hours

-Today we walk towards chance.
-We are very close to ending our Trekking journey.
-So we do not rush during our walk.
+Today, we walk towards chance.
+We are close to ending our Trekking journey, so we do not rush during our walk.
 Chyamche lies under the Annapurna Conversation area, and we can spot the prayer flags waving in the wind of three.
-We reach Dharapni in some hour's walk.
+We will reach Dharapni in a few hours.
 The trail leads towards the Marshyangdi River before reaching Tal Beyond.
-Trail steeps descend and take us to Chyamche.
+The trail steeply descends and takes us to Chyamche.

 Day 15: Trek from Chyamche to Bhulbhule [840m]: 6 hours